 Upper Sheringham & Blakeney

-We started our investigations just round the corner from our accommodation, The Dales Hotel in Upper Sheringham.
-Disappointingly, All Saints Church, Upper Sheringham (left) gave us nothing of note.
-There was no sign of a Hooke brass that had once been displayed on the walls.
-Understandably, such artefacts are removed over time.
+We started our investigations just round the corner from our accommodation - The Dales Hotel in Upper Sheringham.
+Disappointingly, we were unable to find anything Hooke-related at All Saints Church, Upper Sheringham (left).
+There was no sign of a Hooke brass which we understood had once been displayed there.
 We took photos of the church and font (right), undoubtedly the place of many a Hooke christening.

 It was a gentle eight mile drive west to Blakeney where the tide was out.
 Blakeney was once a thriving port until the river silted up and the coastline receded.
 We took time to enjoy the promenade, climb the small coastal hill for the view and take a look inside the oldest building in the village - the basement of a merchant's house.